RazzM13/LSW/WHITEPAPER.md

 Key         | Description of Value
 ----------- | --------------------
-id          | A unique identifier that describes a specific cache within the given namespace. app         | ??? recommended app type        | A unique identifier that references a specific cache within the SCHEMA namespace. created_at  | The UNIX-timestamp representation of the moment at which the cache had been created. modified_at | The UNIX-timestamp representation of the moment at which the cache had been last modified.
+id          | An unique identifier for the cache within the given namespace. app         | An unique identifier that references a specific AppCache and is used to recommend a software interface for interacting with the cache. type        | An unique identifier that references a specific SchemaCache and is used to describe and validate the cache's data. created_at  | The UNIX-timestamp representation of the moment at which the cache had been created. modified_at | The UNIX-timestamp representation of the moment at which the cache had been last modified.

+## Cache  types
 Caches can be categorised based on their designation within the LSW namespace:

 Cache type  | Namespace path                | Description of Parameters